 Fees: Third-party payment processing charges of 1.5% represent the weighted average of fees across all payment methods used by donors.
 Credit card or PayPal donations include a fee of about 2.5%.
 The site charges no platform fee, as operating expenses are covered by voluntary donations to the nonprofit.

-GiveCampus partners with colleges to help students, alumni, parents, and faculty launch crowdfunding fundraisers for school-related projects.
-Each school has guidelines for what type of fundraisers people can create.
+GiveCampus partners with colleges to help students, alumni, parents, and faculty launch fundraisers for school-related projects.
 Funds raised go directly to the school itself.
-It’s free to create a fundraiser, as long as your school is partnered with GiveCampus.
-GiveCampus claims that 27 of the country’s top 50 colleges use its platform.
+They also offer a volunteer management system.

-Piggybackr provides a fundraising platform where parents and students can raise money (as a team or individually) for school projects.
-It’s the only crowdfunding platform that allows fundraisers from children under 13.
+Piggybackr provides a school fundraising platform where parents and students can raise money (as a team or individually) for school projects.
 Piggybackr gives students points and badges for their fundraising efforts.

 Fees: Platform fee of 4%, along with 2.9% + $0.30 per transaction for payment processing.

-With Fundly, either individuals or nonprofits can create fundraisers for a wide range of causes, including fraternities and sororities, LGBT, military, and politics.
-One unique feature of Fundly is that you can sell t-shirts or other merchandise on your fundraiser.
+With Fundly, either individuals or nonprofits can create fundraisers for a wide range of causes, including fraternities and sororities, military, and politics.

 Fees: It’s free to start a fundraiser on Fundly, but every donation will have a 4.9% platform fee deducted, as well as a payment processing fee of 2.9% plus 30 cents.

 CrowdRise helps nonprofits use social fundraising to make a difference.
 They can help with ticketing and registration, offer you donor data, and team fundraising.
 CrowdRise is owned by GoFundMe.

 Fees: Platform fee: 3% to 5% of funds raised, plus a payment processing fee of 2.4% to 2.9% plus $0.30 per transaction.
-Premium and enterprise models with advanced features and service are available.
+Premium and enterprise models with advanced features and service available

-Classy is designed for fundraising teams working collaboratively, and the site comes with a fundraiser reporting tool to help track fundraising progress.
+Classy is designed for nonprofits and social enterprises, and the site comes with a fundraiser reporting tool to help track fundraising progress.
 Another site feature helps teams organize volunteer events, including ticketing and event registration.
-If you’re part of a robust organization with a large staff working in multiple locations, this could be an excellent choice.

-Fees: Doesn’t disclose pricing for premium offerings (contact the site for a quote), but services start at $499 per month.
+Fees: The platform doesn’t disclose pricing for premium offerings (contact the site for a quote), but services start at $499 per month.

 Crowdfunding for creative projects

-Kickstarter is a hub for creative people and projects.
-Creators seeking funding for particular projects can use the site to raise funds and bring the project to life.
-Creators (ranging from individual designers and inventors to large corporations like GE that want to test new product ideas) offer backers rewards, such as a small piece of the project, the first available prototypes, or the products that they are raising money to manufacture.
-The site is especially good for tech projects, as its community is full of early adopters.
+Creators seeking funding for particular projects can use the site to bring the project to life.
+Creators (ranging from individual designers and inventors to large corporations that want to test new product ideas) offer backers rewards, such as a small piece of the project, the first available prototypes, or the products that they are raising money to manufacture.
 You must raise all the funds you need, or get nothing.

-If you want help at every stage of your creative or entrepreneurial project, from the moment you have the idea to after you start selling, this site offers tools to help you get the job done, from pre-launch to crowdfunding and distribution.
-It’s especially good for technology and media-related projects.
-You can choose either all-or-nothing and flexible funding.
-The site encourages fundraisers to offer perks that engage fans and spur donations.
+If you want help at every stage of your creative or entrepreneurial project, this site offers tools to help you get the job done, from pre-launch to crowdfunding and distribution.
+You can choose either all-or-nothing or flexible funding.

 Fees: Platform fee of 5%, along with 3% + $0.30 per transaction for payment processing.
 They have an international transfer fee of $25 when sending funds to banks outside of the US.

-This crowdfunding site allows you to gather recurring patronage for your art or other creative projects in the form of monthly subscriptions from fans.
+This platform allows you to gather recurring patronage for your art or other creative projects in the form of monthly subscriptions from fans.
 Patreon encourages users to offer rewards to fans as a way to repay them for their support.

-Fundable focuses on helping entrepreneurs, startups, and companies raise capital from the public.
+Fundable focuses on helping entrepreneurs, startups, and companies raise capital from the public through business crowdfunding.
 The site allows users to offer either rewards or equity in return for financial support.

 If you want to grow your existing business, WeFunder can help.
 Your investors receive a small stake in your company, and the platform aims to increase their emotional investment in your success.